 Let’s start with these easy coconut macaroons.
 Macaroons are chewy, baked, sweet bundles of coconut, sugar, and egg whites.
 They are not to be confused with the similar-sounding macarons, the French cookie creation.
-I buy coconut macaroons year round at Whole Foods and am happy to learn how easy they are to make at home.
+I buy coconut macaroons year round my local grocery store and am happy to learn how easy they are to make at home.

 - 2 large egg whites